 Lunch was leftovers from last night's Thai dinner.
 The last of the red curry and almost the whole styrofoam tray-box of pineapple rice.
 Keeping with his diet, Greg kept picking the cashews out of his pineapple rice as he found them and dropping them on mine, his hand going back and forth like a crane.

 The takeout tasted as good as it had last night, and the curry sat in my stomach glowing warmly.
 I said, “That's a pretty good restaurant, but why do they call it 'Thai Me Up, Thai Me Down'?
 Does Riverside have like a big S&M subculture that a name like that would appeal to?”

-“No, it's a pun on the name of a film Pedro Almodovar made back in the nineties.”
+“Well I do know one couple like that, but no; It's a pun on the name of a film Pedro Almodovar made back in the nineties.”

 “That's pretty obscure.
 A 90's Mexican movie!”